Skip to footer content

 In conclusion, the speaker emphasizes the importance of being familiar with Microsoft Office add-ins when working with PDFSharp and offers his own course on the topic.
 He also notes that the library is highly versatile and can be used to create a wide range of PDF documents, from simple text documents to more complex ones with images, graphics, and custom layouts.

 IronPDF is a C# PDF library for creating, editing, and manipulating PDF documents.
-It is designed to be easy to use and integrates with .NET applications seamlessly.
+It ships as a single NuGet package — Install-Package IronPdf — and integrates with .NET applications without requiring additional dependency setup.

 Features